When to worry about an allergic reaction

 Why are my allergies so bad at Christmas?

-Most of us assume that a blocked or runny nose, itchy and watery eyes, sneezing and coughing over the Christmas season are signs that we have a cold.
+You might think that a blocked or runny nose, itchy and watery eyes, sneezing and coughing over the Christmas season are signs that you have a cold.
 While the common cold has a high circulation rate in winter, these symptoms could also be triggered by your Christmas decorations.

 Allergies occur when our bodies overreact to particular substances, triggering our immune systems to produce antibodies.
 These antibodies 'fight' the foreign cells by releasing chemical substances, and it is these substances that trigger allergic reactions.